 Recommended: What is the Average Credit Card Limit

 Foreign transactions fees are a surcharge that credit card companies tack on to purchases you make overseas that require the processing of foreign currencies or that are routed through foreign banks.
 These fees are typically around 3%, and if you’re a frequent traveler, they can start to add up.

 Check the fine print in the terms and conditions before signing up for a card to see how much you’ll be charged.
 In some cases, your card may not charge anything.

 Late Payment and Credit Limit Fees

-Though you can carry a balance on your credit card, there is still a credit card minimum monthly payment that you’ll have to make.
+Though you can carry a balance on your credit card, there is still a monthly credit card minimum payment that you’ll have to make.
 Do everything you can to make this payment on time.
 Not only can missed payments hurt your credit score, but your credit card company may also charge a fee.
 Miss another payment and that fee could go up.
 For example, while the late payment charge on your first missed payment could be $28, the second could jump up to $39.
 Typically, the late fee cannot be more than the minimum amount due on the account.